openintegrationhub/openintegrationhub/services/governance-service/README.md

 - If using the IAM middleware/features, set the environment variable `INTROSPECT_ENDPOINT_BASIC` to match the respective endpoint used by your used IAM instance.
 - Run `npm start`

-### With Docker

-- Ensure a local MongoDB Database is running
-- Build (with `docker build . -t [IMAGENAME]`) or download the docker image
-- Run the image with `docker run --network="host" [IMAGENAME]`
-- If using the IAM middleware/features, set the environment variables to match those used by your IAM instance by using the `-e` option for `docker run`.
-For example: `docker run -e "INTROSPECT_ENDPOINT_BASIC=http://localhost:3099/api/v1/tokens/introspect" -t --network="host" [IMAGENAME]`

-### Use of IAM permissions.

-The Governance Service makes use of the IAM permission system, and requires appropriate permissions for all flow operations.
-The three used permissions are:

-- `flows.read` for getting flows.
-This applies to the end points GET `/flows` and GET `/flows/{id}`
-- `flows.write` for creating, updating, or deleting flows.
-This applies to the end points POST `/flows`, PATCH `/flows/{id}`, and DELETE `/flows/{id}`
-- `flows.control` for starting and stopping flows.
-This applies to the end points POST `/flows/{id}/start`, and POST `/flows/{id}/stop`

-So in order to carry out flow operations, the current user taking them needs to either:

-- Have the `ADMIN` role
-- Have the `SERVICE_ACCOUNT` role with the necessary permissions assigned to it directly, or
-- Have the necessary permissions assigned to their current context.

 ## REST-API documentation